tasnimul-unipotsdam/ms_thesis/README.md

 # Benchmarking Bayesian deep learning models for Uncertainty quantification under the distributional shift of 3D medical images in segmentation tasks

+This repository contains code that are used in my thesis.

 ## ABSTRACT
 In recent years machine learning approaches have been used widely in different sectors from spam detection to chatGPT.
 But computer-assisted image-based disease detection